 - to protect the health and safety of Hyatt guests and staff;

-We also utilise ‘Secret Shopper’ or ‘Mystery Guest’ programs, to monitor the quality of our customer service.
+We may also utilise “Secret Shopper” or “Mystery Guest” programs, to monitor the quality of our customer service.

-We monitor internet use and communications in accordance with the Policy for the Use of Technology Resources and any other acceptable use policies that may replace, amend or supplement that policy from time to time.
+We may monitor Internet use and communications in accordance with applicable laws and Hyatt’s Acceptable Use Policy for Information Technology Resources and any other acceptable use policies that may replace, amend or supplement that policy from time to time.

-In order to carry out the purposes outlined above, your information will be disclosed for the purposes set out above to human resources staff, line managers, consultants, advisers and other appropriate persons in our hotels and offices.
+In order to carry out the purposes outlined above, information about you will be disclosed for the purposes set out above to human resources staff, line managers, consultants, advisers and other appropriate persons in our hotels and offices.

 5.2Our Agents, Service Providers and Suppliers

 Like many businesses, from time to time, we outsource the processing of certain functions and/or information to third parties.
-Please note that when you apply for a position with us online, you may be transferred to a third party site with whom Hyatt have contracted to process your personal information on our behalf.
-When we do outsource the processing of your personal information to third parties or provide your personal information to third party service providers, we oblige those third parties to protect your personal information with appropriate security measures and prohibit them from using your personal information for their own purposes or from disclosing your personal information to others.
+Please note that when you apply for a position with us online, you may be transferred to a third party site with whom Hyatt has contracted to process your personal information on our behalf.
+When we do outsource the processing of your personal information to third parties or provide your personal information to third-party service providers, we oblige those third parties to protect your personal information in accordance with the terms and conditions of this Policy, with appropriate security measures.

-We reserve the right to disclose any personal information we have concerning you if we are compelled to do so by a court of law or requested to do so by a governmental entity or if we determine it is necessary or desirable to comply with the law or to protect or defend our rights or property.
-We also reserve the right to retain information collected and to process such information to comply with accounting and tax rules and regulations.
+We reserve the right to disclose any personal information we have concerning you if we are compelled to do so by a court of law or requested to do so by a governmental entity or if we determine it is necessary or desirable to comply with the law or to protect or defend our rights or property in accordance with applicable laws.
+We also reserve the right to retain personal information collected and to process such personal information to comply with accounting, tax rules, regulations and any specific record retention laws.

 6Centralized Data Processing Activities

-Like most international businesses, we have centralized certain aspects of our data processing and human resources administration in order to allow us to better manage our business.
+Like most international businesses, we have centralized certain aspects of our data processing and human resources administration in accordance with applicable laws in order to allow us to better manage our business.
 That centralization may result in the transfer of personal information from one country to another.
-For example, your personal information will be transferred to and processed in the United States if you are employed, or are a candidate for employment: (a) by any Hyatt affiliate located outside of the United States; or (b) as an Executive Committee Member, Department Head or other key employee of any of our entities or affiliated hospitality businesses located outside the United States.
+For example, some personal information concerning you will be transferred to and processed in the United States if you are employed, or are a candidate for employment: (a) by any Hyatt affiliate located outside of the United States; or (b) as an Executive Committee Member, Department Head or other key employee of any of our entities or affiliated hospitality businesses located outside the United States.

 If you are being considered for a position with a Hyatt hotel or affiliated hospitality business in a different country, some personal information concerning you will be transferred to the country where the job opening is located.
-Personal information concerning you may also be transferred to managers and/or human resources staff of Hyatt Affiliates in other locations in order for them to be able to contact you with respect to applying for a different position.
-There will be an opportunity for you to opt out of this on the application form.
-The jurisdictions where the information will be transferred may or may not have laws that seek to preserve the privacy of personal information.
-However, whenever your personal information is transferred within Hyatt, your personal information will be processed in accordance with the terms and conditions of this Policy.
+With your consent personal information concerning you may also be transferred to managers and/or human resources staff of Hyatt affiliates in other locations in accordance with applicable laws in order for them to be able to contact you with respect to applying for a different position.
+The jurisdictions to which the information will be transferred may or may not have laws that seek to preserve the privacy of personal information.
+However, whenever your personal information is transferred within Hyatt, your personal information will be processed in accordance with the terms and conditions of this Policy and applicable laws.

-We reserve the right to charge you a fee, if permitted under applicable law, which is usually approximately $20, for processing any such request.
+We reserve the right to charge you a fee, if (and to the extent) permitted under applicable law, which is usually around US$20, for processing any such request.
 Where you make more than one request in quick succession, we may respond to your subsequent request by referring to our earlier response and only identifying any items that have changed materially.

 Just as our business changes constantly, this Policy may also change.
-To assist you, this Policy is dated and has an associated version number at the end of this document.
+To assist you, this Policy has an effective date set out at the end of this document.

 - for current employees, by contacting your line manager or your human resources manager; and

-- for applicants and former employees, by contacting the Hyatt Application Coordinator at Privacy.ApplicantCoordinator@hyatt.com .
+- for applicants and former employees, by contacting Hyatt’s Chief Privacy Officer at firstname.lastname@example.org .

-In addition to the commitments set out in this Policy, Hyatt has also ensured compliance with some of their legal obligations in some countries in relation to Personal Information by creating a set of binding Standards and Policies (known in some countries as binding corporate rules), approved by a number of national privacy regulators.
-As a result, depending on your circumstances and location, you may be able to enforce your privacy rights using those Standards or Policies through that regulator or a court.
-If you would like to know more about these standards and commitments please contact the Chief Privacy Officer by sending an email to firstname.lastname@example.org
+While this Policy alone does not create contractual rights, Hyatt has ensured compliance with some of its legal obligations in some countries in relation to personal information by creating a set of binding standards and policies (known in some countries as binding corporate rules), approved by a number of national privacy regulators.
+As a result, depending on your circumstances and location, you may be able to enforce your privacy rights using those standards and policies through that regulator or a court.
+If you would like to know more about these standards and policies, please contact Hyatt’s Chief Privacy Officer by sending an email to firstname.lastname@example.org